-- iPod® and iPhone® controls: Digital media receivers are ideal for iPod users.
-They're often designed to make it easy to navigate your device's files, and some models even display album art as well as song titles and folder names.
+- iPod® and iPhone® controls: Digital media receivers are ideal for iPod and iPhone users.
+They're usually designed to make it easy to navigate your device's files, whether by hand or by Siri Hands-Free voice commands.
+Some models display album art as well as song titles and folder names.

 - USB inputs: USB thumb drives are a great way to store lots of music.
 Note where the USB input(s) are — front-panel or on a rear cable — so they'll match up to how you want to configure your system.
-Some models allow Android™ control through the USB input — be sure to check "Details" for all your options when you explore receivers on our website.
+Some models allow Android™ control through the USB input — be sure to check "Details" when you explore receivers on our website.